 Her criticism of Kanye West's music video of "Monster" states that that the video is trying to fetishize the "dead women are sexy" trope, which isn't how a fetish works.
 She also Completely Missed The Point of the song, video, and the album as a whole, which was meant to be a critique about the depravities and vapidness of Western Society in general, hence the use of dead women.
 In the same video, she then criticizes Amanda Palmer's album "Who Killed Amanda Palmer" as being apart of this same "trend of fetishizing dead women" in media, which is especially baffling as the album title and artwork are meant to be a Shout-Out to Twin Peaks in the first place, and secondly she seemed to have never listened to any songs from the album itself, like "Oasis.".

-She says "Dollhouse is basically a glorified brothel" as if she's noting something the show never realizes.
+She says "Dollhouse is basically a glorified brothel."
+For one, she fails to distinguish between Dollhouse, the show, and the Dollhouse company in the story.
+For another, she says it like a Wham Line, revealing something telling about the show that the show itself never realizes.
 In fact, the Dollhouse is described repeatedly in the series as an institution of prostitution and human-trafficking.
 The season one finale "Epitaph One" even uses the word "brothel."

 After describing how the second season would move toward the themes of the season one finale, she rants about how horrifying she found the episode "Omega".
 While "Omega" was the last episode aired in the States, the Dollhouse season finale was "Epitaph One", an episode available for viewing on Hulu and iTunes.
 "Epitaph One" is a Deadly Distant Finale, and season two would explain how everything reaches that state.
 The events of "Omega" are irrelevant.